Czech Health Insurance for foreigners and Insurance types

 How to arrange the Insurance?

 Here you can find one online form for AXA or VZP applications.
 You just need to select the insurance company and type of insurance.
-We offer basic or comprehensive.
 You should just choose based on your purpose of staying in the Czech Republic and the number of months.